Prince Bernhard of Lippe-Biesterfeld: Second World War: Working with Dutch resistance, British Intelligence and the US Secret Service

 The Prince was a genuine war hero in the eyes of most of the Dutch; he kept cordial relations with the Communists who fought against the Nazis.
 In the post-war years, he earned respect for his work in helping to reinvigorate the economy of the Netherlands.

 Postwar roles

 After the War, the position of Inspector General was created for the Prince.

-On 4 September 1948, his mother-in-law Queen Wilhelmina abdicated the throne and Juliana became Queen of the Netherlands and Bernhard became Prince Consort of the Netherlands.
+On 4 September 1948, his mother-in-law Queen Wilhelmina abdicated the throne and Juliana became Queen of the Netherlands with Bernhard becoming prince consort.
 He was made a member of the boards of supervisors of Fokker Aircraft and KLM Royal Dutch Airlines, and within a few years he had been invited to serve as an adviser or non-executive director of numerous corporations and institutions.
 There have been claims that KLM helped Nazis to leave Germany for Argentina on KLM flights while Bernhard was on its board.
 After a 1952 trip with Queen Juliana to the United States, Prince Bernhard was heralded by the media as a business ambassador extraordinaire for the Netherlands.